 Equipment Shelter means a building or other structure constructed or installed by a party to house Equipment.

-Equivalence Compliance and Technical Committee means the committee established by the Regulator that will enable, among other items, Licensed Operators to discuss their needs and requirements, including technical requirements, with the Access Provider at regular intervals.
+Equivalence Compliance and Technical Committee or the “ECTC” means the committee established by the Regulator pursuant to section 4.13 of the SE Licence that will enable, among other things, Licensed Operators to discuss their needs and requirements, including technical requirements, with the Access Provider at regular intervals as described in the ECTC terms of reference published by the Regulator on 7 November 2019, as amended from time to time.

 Estimated Implementation Date has the meaning given to it in Schedule 5 (Forecasting) of the Reference Offer.

-Exceptional Delivery Date means the alternative Delivery Date, notified by the Access Provider to the Access Seeker when the Expected RFS Date cannot be met due to exceptional circumstances as specified in the relevant Service Description.
+Exceptional Delivery Date means the alternative Delivery Date, notified by the Access Provider to the Access Seeker when the Expected RFS Date cannot be met due to exceptional circumstances as specified in the relevant Service Description in Schedule 6.

 Expected RFS Date means the date on which the Access Provider expects the Service to be ready for Service as indicated in the notice of Expected RFT and RFS Dates.
 The Expected RFS Date shall be set no later than the Maximum Delivery Date.

-Expected RFT Date means the date at which the Access Provider expects the Service to be ready for testing as indicated in the notice of Expected RFT and RFS Dates.
-The Expected RFT Date shall precede the Expected RFS Date by a period of time equal to the Maximum Validation Time.

 Facility means a: